-The College has considerable reliance on continued government funding through the further education sector funding bodies and through OFS.
-In 2021-22, 81.6% (2020-21: 85%) of the College's revenue was ultimately publicly funded and this level of requirement is expected to continue.
+The College has considerable reliance on continued government funding through the further education sector funding bodies and through the Office for Students (OfS).
+In 2022-23, 84.93% (2021-22: 81.6%) of the College's revenue was ultimately publicly funded and this level of requirement is expected to continue.
 There can be no assurance that government policy or practice will remain the same or that public funding will continue at the same levels or on the same terms.